auspatious/ldn-land-productivity/README.md

 # Land Productivity PoC

+## Outstanding issues

+* Fix so that there's no negative tile numbers
+* Sort out tile `119/-12`, which seems to have missing antimeridian scenes

 ## Processing notes

-Maxing out at 200 GB and using most of 64 cores.
-Could probably work with 240 GB and 32-48 cores.
+Maxing out at ~48 GB and using most of 32 cores.

+Run time was ~40 minutes for 4 tiles over Fiji.